Unflavored vs Flavored Protein Powders: Which to Choose?

 You will also likely to have to spend more time preparing the shake, especially if you have to blend the ingredients together.
 With flavored protein powders, though, you can usually just get by with a shaker cup.

-If You Want Adaptability/Versatility: Unflavored Protein Powder
+Do You Want Adaptability/Versatility?
+Choose Unflavored Protein Powder

 But here’s the thing: Flavored protein powders taste like what they taste like.
 If you purchase a chocolate powder, for example, you are locked into that flavor.
 And, when you decide to blend in other ingredients, you have to think about what will pair well with chocolate.